 Goodwill

 The Company tests goodwill for impairment in accordance with applicable accounting guidance.
 The guidance provides an entity the option to first assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not (more than 50%) that the estimated fair value of a reporting unit is less than its carrying amount.
-If an entity elects to perform a qualitative assessment and determines that an impairment is more likely than not, the entity is then required to perform a quantitative impairment test, otherwise no further analysis is required.
-An entity also may elect not to perform the qualitative assessment and, instead, proceed directly to the quantitative impairment test.
+If an entity elects to perform a qualitative assessment and determines that an impairment is more likely than not, the entity is then required to perform a two-step quantitative impairment test (described below), otherwise no further analysis is required.
+An entity also may elect not to perform the qualitative assessment and, instead, proceed directly to the two-step quantitative impairment test.

 Intangible Assets